BACKGROUND

 I hadn’t even been paying much attention to it at the time.
 It was just playing on a tablet while I did something else, but soon, it caught my attention, and by the end of it, I found I’d actually quite liked it.

 I hadn’t expected much because Meet the Robinsons was released in 2007, during that timeframe when Disney was being outdone by the likes of Pixar and DreamWorks, with a new Disney animated movie not receiving much attention, or, if it did, receiving it for all the wrong reasons.
 Disney was not being compared favourably to the other animation studios, so why did I think Meet the Robinsons would be any different?
-It was just something I wanted to get through, to say I’d watched it.
-I was wrong to think that.
+But I was wrong to think that.

 Not everything Disney touches turns to gold, and Meet the Robinsons is still evidence of that, but it was at least a step in the right direction, after the dismal reviews of Home on the Range (2004), which I partly agree with, and Chicken Little (2005), which I wholeheartedly do not.